 Depression glass brightens the home and the spirit for many collectors, just as it did for the original owners during the Great Depression.
-Some pieces of this glass are affordable for most everyone, while others are rare and extremely valuable.
+Some pieces of this glass are affordable for almost everyone, while others are rare and extremely valuable.
 What these pieces all have in common is their intriguing patterns and lovely colors that have been attracting shoppers since they were new in the 1930s.

 01 of 09

 This overview look at Depression glass includes history, manufacturers, and popular colors.
 You'll also glean information on how to identify reproductions and detect common condition issues that can decrease the value of Depression-era glassware.

 02 of 09